-- 1. Demonstrate professionalism and ethical conduct within the educational field. - 2.
-Demonstrate appropriate knowledge and disposition needed to effectively work with students, including those from culturally and linguistically diverse backgrounds, and students with disabilities. - 3.
-Develop and implement developmentally and age-appropriate teaching strategies needed to effectively work with students in a classroom setting.
+- 1. Demonstrate appropriate and ethical practices for students and model professionalism. - 2.
+Effectively and respectfully communicate with students, staff and families including those from diverse backgrounds and special populations. - 3.
+Implement various developmentally and age-appropriate teaching, assessment and guidance strategies needed to effectively work with students in Kindergarten to twelfth grade.